A YA NOVEL ~WRITTEN AND ILLUSTRATED BY DAVID MELLON

 Although the antagonist overshadows the protagonist, this World War I story is nevertheless a dark and memorable one.
 (Magical realism/historical fiction.
 12 & up)

-Melissa Robles rated it -really liked it.
+*4.5 stars* rated it -really liked it.

-This review can also be found at The Reader and the Chef!
+The Reader and the Chef!

 Okay, um, wow.
 Silent by David Mellon is such a captivating read.
 It's perfect for fans of Historical Fiction since it is set during World War I but it will also appeal to readers who love a bit of magic and mystery!